tonytto/final/README.md

-# A Cross-National Analysis of Risk Factors and Prevention Strategies (2019)
+# Suicide Mortality Rates in 2019: A Cross-National Analysis of Risk Factors and Prevention Strategies

 ## Overview